Frank Lloyd Wright

 It wasn't until 1988 that the archived plans were enlarged and adapted to build the 74,000 sq. ft. clubhouse on the slopes of Waikapu, Maui.
 It was completed and opened for business in 1993.
 The former owners and operators closed the golf course and clubhouse in 1999, due to the downturn of the economy.
 The property was abandoned and neglected for nearly six years.
 However, during this time, the large rooms were still used for banquet functions.

 In July 2004, the property was purchased by the current owner.
-Renovation of the golf course and clubhouse took approximately 18 months before it reopened in May 2006 as Maui's first 18-hole member golf club.
+Renovation of the golf course and clubhouse took approximately 18 months before it reopened in May 2006 as Maui's premier 18-hole member golf club.